 The rurouni dropped the throwing knife.
 His fingertips were tingling.

 He turned away from the false hokashi and took a hold of the push bar of the baby cart.
-His son, kneeling inside, looked up at him, sapphire eyes large and worried.
+His son, kneeling inside, looked up at him, sapphire eyes large and fearful.

 The path followed a river, and the river eventually met with a wide bank that had been purposely flattened out by man and covered over with smooth white rocks.
-The bare carcasses of old fishing boats, destroyed by weather and neglect, were still lined up and lashed together on this.
-He was dragging his feet in the dust now, his son's face directly under his, small hands gripping the push bar by his.
+The bare carcasses of old fishing boats, destroyed by weather and neglect, were still lined up and lashed together on the bank.
+He was dragging his feet in the dust now, his son's face directly under his, tiny hands gripping the push bar by his larger ones.

-There was an abandoned fisherman's hut ahead.
+There was an old fisherman's hut ahead.
 Very old, as scarred by weather and abandonment as the fishing boats.
 Half its roof was missing.

 He let go of the cart.
 Hands held before him for balance, he moved toward the hut, breathing hard.
 He just made it inside before he collapsed.